 Report suspicious activity to US and local authorities as soon as it occurs.

-To avoid exposing sex partners at home, get recommended tests for HIV and treatable STDs.
+To avoid exposing sex partners at home, see a clinician to get recommended tests for HIV and treatable STDs.

 Abdullah AS, Ebrahim SH, Fielding R, Morisky DE.
 Sexually transmitted infections in travelers: implications for prevention and control.
 Clin Infect Dis.
 2004 Aug 15;39(4):533–8.